JacquemontLab/ShortVariants-Annotation/setup/ukbb/README.md

 ## Running a Workflow on UKB-RAP

 Running a workflow on the UK Biobank Research Analysis Platform (UKB-RAP) for a large cohort can be technically challenging.
-The workflow uses the `dxCompiler` language WDL, and I’ve been working on strategies such as compressing files or directories to efficiently pass them between processes.
+The workflow uses the `dxCompiler` language WDL, and I’ve been working on strategies such as **compressing files or directories to efficiently pass them between processes**.

 ### Instance Type and Resources